 This post contains affiliate links.
 Read our full disclosure, here.

 - Removable Peel and Stick Wallpaper – Honestly, most removable papers should work.
-I went this one
+I went with this one

 - Measuring Tape